MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcpropertysheet-class.md

 ### <a name="return-value"></a>Valore restituito

-L'altezza dell'intestazione, in pixel.
+Altezza, in pixel, dell'intestazione.

 ### <a name="remarks"></a>Note

-Chiamare il [CMFCPropertySheet::EnablePageHeader](#enablepageheader) metodo prima di chiamare questo metodo.
+Chiamare il metodo [CMFCPropertySheet:: EnablePageHeader](#enablepageheader) prima di chiamare questo metodo.

 ##  <a name="getlook"></a>  CMFCPropertySheet::GetLook